Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 Tone, Context, and Formality

-The difference between these two forms is mostly grammatical, not about politeness or formality.
+The difference between bare infinitive and full infinitive is mostly grammatical.
+It is not mainly about tone, politeness, or formality.

-A bare infinitive is not more casual just because it is shorter.
-A full infinitive is not more formal just because it has to.
-The right choice depends on the sentence pattern.
+A bare infinitive is not automatically casual just because it is shorter.
+A full infinitive is not automatically formal just because it has to.

-In many US sentences, the version without to after help sounds cleaner and more direct.
-But the full infinitive is also standard.
+In many American sentences, the bare infinitive after help sounds smoother and more direct.
+Still, the full infinitive is also acceptable.

-Do not use tone as your main guide.
-Use the grammar pattern.
+Do not choose by tone alone.
+Look at the grammar pattern.

 Which One Should You Use?